 Cindy has a PhD in Biology from Paris-Sud University, an MSc in Molecular and Cellular Biology and a BSc in Biology from Pierre and Marie Curie University.

-Commenting on Cindy’s appointment, Dr Chris Finnis, Phenotypeca’s Founder and Research Director, says, “We are delighted to welcome Cindy to our expanding team at Phenotypeca.
-Cindy will bring a wealth of valuable expertise in Saccharomyces cerevisiae genetics and phenotypic diversity from Professor Simon Avery’s prestigious research group at the University of Nottingham.”
+Commenting on Cindy’s appointment, Dr Chris Finnis, Phenotypeca’s founder and Research Director, says “We are delighted to welcome Cindy to our expanding team at Phenotypeca.
+Cindy will bring a wealth of valuable expertise in S. cerevisiae genetics and phenotypic diversity from Professor Simon Avery’s prestigious research group at the University of Nottingham.”